urmi-21/orfipy/scripts/README.md

     1. input fasta files to run the tools on
     2. output directory
     3. Num trials to run each tool
     4. Min size of ORF to find (must be multiple of 3 or OrfM fails to run).
-This parameter is important for `compare_fasta_files.py` as it loads all the ORFs found in memory to check if the sequences are same.
-To avoid using a lot of memory do not set min size too low for bigger fasta files.

     Example: To run benchmarks `bash run_benchmarks.sh infasta.fa outdir 5 300`